Latex vs Memory Foam Mattresses

 And if you have any questions about the difference between memory foam and latex, be sure to drop us a line in the comments below.
 We love a good debate.

+We have a wide range of mattress materials at our fingertips.
 There are many distinctions between latex vs innerspring mattresses you should know before you shop.